 1. The National League of Nursing (NLN)’s Certified Nurse Educator (CNE) is one method to measure "excellence in teaching".

-2. The post-graduate teaching certificate in nursing education option is online and free to any Maryland faculty member who plans to continue teaching and available at the Johns Hopkins University, Towson University, or Notre Dame of Maryland University, and University of Maryland School of Nursing nursing programs.
+2. The post-graduate teaching certificate in nursing education option is online and free to any Maryland faculty member who plans to continue teaching and available at the Johns Hopkins University School of Nursing, Notre Dame of Maryland University, and University of Maryland School of Nursing nursing programs.

 NSP II would like to encourage current full time and adjunct faculty to complete teaching certificates and CNE credentialing to demonstrate excellence in faculty preparation and professional development.